-The proposed amendments associated with the City's CAO update are not anticipated to increase demands on public services and utilities.
-Proposed amendments are intended to keep the CAO current with best available science and better administration of the code.
-Development projects proposed within the City's critical areas and/or their buffers must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.
+The proposed amendments associated with the City's ordinance update are not anticipated to increase demands on public services and utilities.
+Proposed amendments are intended to keep White Salmon Municipal Code current with best available science and better administration of the code.
+Development projects proposed within the City's floodplains must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.

-• Proposed measures to reduce or respond to such demand(s) are:
+Proposed measures to reduce or respond to such demand(s) are:

-Not applicable-increased demands on transportation or public services and utilities not anticipated.
+Not applicable-increased demands on transportation or public services and utilities not anticipated